 Source: Scale AI

 For Scale AI’s self-serve data engine, a client can manage and annotate data for ML projects in one place, but use its own workforce.
-Scale AI prices this product on a pay-as-you-go basis by credit card.
-For annotations, the first 1K labeling units are free, while for data management the first 10K images are at no cost.
+Scale AI prices this product on a pay-as-you-go basis.
+For annotations, the first 1K labeling units are free, while for data management the first 10K images are free.

 Traction